isomerpages/cpib-corp-old/_careers/1-corrupt-practices-investigation-officer.md

 Upon appointment, you will need to undergo a 4-month basic training course on the fundamentals of the criminal laws, basic investigative skills, and firearms handling.
 You are required to fulfil a 2-year bond after the training.

-The next recruitment exercise for CPIO will be opened from 25 Apr to 8 May 2022 (applications to be submitted by 2350 hrs on [Careers@Gov](https://www.careers.gov.sg/).
-All interested applicants are encouraged to look out for the job opportunity on the Careers@Gov website.
+There is currently no recruitment exercise for CPIO.
+All interested applicants are encouraged to look out for available positions on [Careers@Gov](https://www.careers.gov.sg/) website.
 Applications can only be submitted through the [Careers@Gov](https://www.careers.gov.sg/) website during the Bureau’s recruitment exercises.